Skip to content

 Putting It All Together

 You do not need to implement all ten tips at once.
 Start with the highest-impact changes — a good microphone, a quiet room, and correct language selection — and you will see an immediate improvement in your speech-to-text accuracy.
 Each additional optimization compounds the results, getting you closer to transcripts that need little or no manual editing.
+For a look at which tools deliver the best baseline accuracy, see our free transcription tools comparison.

 Tools like Captain Transcribe are built to deliver the best possible accuracy from whatever audio you provide, but giving the AI clean audio to work with is the most reliable way to get transcription results you can use immediately.